zelon88/HRCloud2/README.md

 -Can archive and dearchive appropriate filetypes (various dependencies to enable support).

--Can convert document, image, audio, and archive filetypes to other filetypes (various dependencies to enable support).
+-Can convert PDF's, documents, images, audio files, and archive filetypes to other filetypes (various dependencies to enable support).

 -Image editing features.